ArilsonFJS/SOSNear/README.md

 - [ ] The system should only be accessed by registered users;

-- [ ] Each type of dataset on the map must have its own icon to make it easier to identify;
+- [ ] Each type of dataset on the map must have its own icon to make it easier to identify.

 ### GRUPO
 - Arilson Silva